Should you overpay your mortgage?

 If you overpay more than you’re allowed, you’ll face a hefty early repayment charge (ERC).

-You should let your lender know how you want your overpayments to be used, for example:
+You should let your lender know how you want your overpayments to be used.
+Here are some of the options:

 How much could you save?